 It is wise to know your blood group particularly when travelling in the Third World.
-As this is the case, as a precaution on day 1 your crew will ask for your blood type can you please have this information availble for them.
+As this is the case, as a precaution on day 1 your crew will ask for your blood type can you please have this information available for them.

-Itinerary for Namibia Nomad Safari
+Itinerary for 5-day Botswana Safari